thaddeuspearson/teaching/binary_search_in_python.md

 <br>

-Binary Search now knows that our value is greater than `5`, so it will repeat its search process starting again at the next element in our list, `6`, and find the mid-point between `6` and the end of our list `9`.
+Binary Search now knows that our value is greater than `5`, so it will repeat its search process starting again at the next element that is greater than `5` in our list, which is `6`.
+Binary Search will now find the mid-point between `6` and the end of our list `9`.

 <br>